Skip to main content

 Demonstrating the right to work

-It is an employer’s responsibility to undertake right to work checks but the employee must also be able to evidence their right to work.
+Employers must carry out right to work checks, and individuals must be able to demonstrate their right to work.

-• A passport if they are a British or Irish citizen
+• a passport (for British or Irish citizens)

-• An application registration card (ARC) can be used where person seeking asylum has permission to work
+• an application registration card (ARC), where an asylum seeker has permission to work